Key Takeaways

 What Increases the Value of Your Case

-This is the single most important factor.
+Injury severity is often the single most important factor.
 A soft tissue injury that resolves in six weeks produces a fundamentally different case than a spinal cord injury that leaves someone partially paralyzed.
-The cases that command the highest values share common characteristics: the injuries are severe, they required surgery or extensive treatment, they produced permanent limitations, and they dramatically altered the plaintiff's daily life and ability to work.
+The cases that tend to have the highest values share common characteristics: the injuries are severe, they required surgery or extensive treatment, they produced permanent limitations, and they dramatically altered the plaintiff's daily life and ability to work.

 Chronic pain is particularly important in case valuation.
 An injury that heals completely is worth less than one that leaves you managing pain indefinitely, even if the initial treatment costs were similar.
 The question is not just "how much did treatment cost?" but "how has this injury changed the trajectory of your life?"